tolauwae/phd-thesis/src/foundations/foundations.typ

 == #conventionaldbg: A conventional debugger for #stlc<sec:conventional>

-The tiny remote debugger $remotedbg$ is perhaps to simple to be really considered---what we conventionally call---a live remote debugger.
+The tiny remote debugger $remotedbg$ is perhaps too simple to be really considered---what we conventionally call---a live remote debugger.
 The most obvious missing pieces are #pause and #play commands, and support for _breakpoints_.
 The semantics so far consider the program to be paused at all times, and the debugger only moves forward when the user issues a _step_ command.